ocaml/ocaml.org/data/academic_institutions/pennsylvania.md

       url: "https://www.seas.upenn.edu/~cis3410/current/"
       exercises: true
       description: |
         The provided homework projects of this compilers class progress from basic OCaml to building an X86lite simulator and an LLVMlite backend.
-Later assignments focus on developing and extending the Oat language compiler, as well as program analysis and optimizations.
+Later assignments focus on developing and extending the Oat language compiler, as well as program analysis and optimisations.
     - name: Programming Languages and Techniques I
       acronym: CIS 1200
       teacher: Steve Zdancewic